SmithsonianWorkshops/2018-06-12-nmnh/_episodes/13-automation.md

 ~~~
 {: .output}

-Now we will index our reference genome for BWA
+Next we will index our reference genome for BWA

 ~~~
 bwa index $genome